-In addition to the insurance recoveries discussed above, our insurance recoveries in the first quarter of 2010 include an insurance recovery recognized in the first quarter of 2010 in connection with the litigation settlement discussed below.
+In addition to the insurance recoveries discussed above, our insurance recoveries in 2010 include an insurance recovery recognized in the first quarter of 2010 in connection with the litigation settlement discussed below.
 NL had insurance coverage for a portion of the litigation settlement, and a substantial portion of the insurance recoveries we recognized in 2010 relates to such coverage.